 “The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

-As well as the hunt for Happer’s Comet, this article is about the interactions between the two key characters in the film: an oil company land deal negotiator Macintyre “Mac” played by Peter Riegert, a relatively unknown actor at the time, and the head of the company Felix Happer played by Burt Lancaster — and I could not imagine the film being what it is without Lancaster in the role of Happer.
+As well as the hunt for Happer’s Comet, this article is about the interactions between the two key characters in the film, an oil company land deal negotiator called Macintyre or “Mac” played by Peter Riegert who was a relatively unknown actor at the time, and the head of the company, Felix Happer, played by Burt Lancaster — and I could not imagine the film being what it is without Lancaster in the role of Happer.

 When we first meet Felix Happer he is sleeping through a business meeting about an oil refinery to be built in Scotland.
 And no-one is going to wake him; he is, after all, the boss.
 So the meeting continues on in whispered tones.